Religious freedom from birth in Egypt

 But does Islam itself back up this belief?
 Well, the Qur’an, as on so many other controversial subjects, is actually silent on the matter.
 Those who advocate the idea of Islam as a birthright base their belief on a hadith which states: “There is none born but is created to his true nature.”
 The Arabic word used is “fitra” (“innate nature”), which is certainly so ambiguous as to possibly signify anything.

-Moreover, the notion that a child is born a Muslim, even if the parents are Muslim, contradicts the 's own injunctions guaranteeing freedom of belief.
+Moreover, the notion that a child is born a Muslim, even if the parents are Muslim, contradicts the ‘s own injunctions guaranteeing of belief.
 “There is no compulsion in religion,” the Muslim holy book tells believers.
-And following the same example, Mohamad's own Constitution of Medina guaranteed equal political and social rights to non-Muslims, including pagans.
+And following the same example, Mohamad’s own of Medina guaranteed equal political and social rights to non-Muslims, including pagans.

 And what greater “compulsion” can there be than to force an innocent mind unready to make the most serious commitment in life, its greatest leap of faith: to adopt a belief system before (s)he has the intellectual, emotional and cognitive capacities to do so?